comychitz/knowledge/programming/README.md

     other hand, a weakly typed language may produce unpredictable results or may perform implicit type conversion.

+## object oriented
+* SOLID Priciples of Obect Oriented Design
+  * Single Responsibility
+  * Open-Closed - open for extension, closed for modification
+  * Liskov Substitution - a subclass shall be able to be replaced for its parent without breaking the program
+  * Interface Segregation - many specific interfaces is better than one do-it-all interface
+  * Dependency Inversion - program toward abstractions, not implementations (because they vary, abstractions should not)

 ## design patterns
 * observer (aka listener) pattern
   * the subject maintains a list of observers and notifies them (via calling one their methods) of state changes. this is common in event-driven programming.
+*

 ## software development
 * the waterfall model